dragosmatteo/bankApp-2.0/README.md

 It is the completion of the bankApp application, we perfected the application with other functionalities.

-I hope You like it! :)
+I hope You like it ! :)